Do you like to study the history of hurricanes? Maybe compare the different levels of impact of hurricanes with the same name?

 The Atlantic hurricane season officially runs from June 1 through November 30, with some tropical cyclone activity before and after those dates.
 Most activity occurs between mid-August and mid-October.

-Of the six storms that were named Gabrielle in the Atlantic, only two reached hurricane status and occurred in 1989 and 2001.
+Of the seven storms that have been named Gabrielle in the Atlantic, three have reached hurricane status — forming in 1989, 2001, and this year.

 Where Did Hurricane Gabrielle Hit?